xrcyz/Processing-Dark-Theme/README.md

 * Navigate to ```[your Processing folder]/lib```
 * Copy `theme.txt and rename to 'theme_default.txt`
 * Open `theme.txt`
-* Replace contents with new theme.
+* Replace contents with the theme from this repo.

 ## Tokens